tytydraco/yessleep/out/Such_a_shame_youre_made_of_meat.md

 I was about to ask her what the hell she was playing at, but she had already leapt from the deck, curving forward to perform a perfect dive.
 She knifed into the water and -

-- *changed.*
+*- changed.*

 Her speed had carried her deep beneath the surface, but I could still see her well enough to know it wasn't her any more.
-Scales glittered on a blue-grey and sinuous body that snaked around and coiled upon itself.
+Scales glittered on a blue-grey and sinuous form that snaked around and coiled upon itself.
 A woman's torso grew from the lower body of a giant eel.
 A pair of eyes like dark marbles blinked as a nightmare mouth split open.

 Screaming, I thrashed and flailed, made for the ladder of my boat.
 I had to get out of the water!
 The shape came shooting up so quickly it almost seemed to simply appear before me.
 It cut me off, pushed me back, herding me away.
 A webbed hand slid across my belly in passing, grating like sandpaper against my skin.
 A message delivered.
 Don't go that way.